FOSSEE/sdes-stscripts/Version_Control/vcs3/vcs3.rst

 ..
 R3

-At the end of this tutorial you will be able to
- 1. Learn how to view and revert changes made to files in a repository.
+At the end of this tutorial you will be able to 1.Learn how to view and revert changes made to files in a repository.
- #.
-Learn how to share repositories and deal with simultaneous conflicting
+ #.Learn how to share repositories and deal with simultaneous conflicting
  changes.

 ..
 L4